 If you live in India and have not visited the jewel of the state – the Golden City of Jaisalmer; then we hope this post inspires you to visit soon.
 Here are 10 reasons why you should definitely visit Jaisalmer.

-2) Get mesmerized by the Spectacle of colors from Sunrise to Sunset
+2) Enjoy the Colors of Jaisalmer, the Golden City from Sunrise to Sunset

-3) Stay in a fort or a Haveli and feel like a Royalty
+3) Stay in a fort or a Haveli like a Royalty

 The massive Jaisalmer fort is a functional fort – there are rooms in it where you can actually stay.
+There are several Havelis in Jaisalmer that you can visit or even stay in one.
 Even outside the forts there are multiple Havelis (Royal Houses) with massive rooms where you can stay.
-Drifter Planet recommends a place called Killa Bhawan inside the fort or their lodge called KB Lodge outside the fort with a rooftop restaurant.

 Image courtesy – Zaroof Power.